avaidsr/Navigation-Without-GPS/README.md

-# Amity-Hackathon
+# Navigation-Without-GPS
-Code sharing repo for amity Hacakathon
+Navigation for handheld device using Cell Tower Triangulation for indoor use (Amity Hackathon 2016)